wfvining/Meridian/README.md

 **Concurrency**
 [ ] Bug where a genome is requested before any are added to the map
     (occurs roughly 50% of runs)

 [ ] Workers update the map concurrently

+[ ] Distribute workers across multiple nodes.

 **Utilities**
 [ ] Binary genomes

-[ ] Crossover and selection
-    select N cells at random,
+[ ] Crossover and selection (? select N cells at random, chose the "fittest one" and select the fittest neighbor -- out of eight neighboring cells to use for xover).

 **Visualization**
 [x] Viz of the resulting matrix

 [ ] Faster viz

 [ ] Visualize progress as the algorithm runs

 **Results**
 [ ] Reporting format for the final genomes

 [ ] Save lineages